ghdz89/getting-started-gilberto/README.md

 PLAID_ENV=sandbox
 ```

-4. Set these variables to the corresponding credentials provided in your Plaid account.
+4. Set the variables in the **.env** file to the corresponding credentials provided in your Plaid account.
 Don't place any quotes (`"`) around the credentials.
 Use the "Sandbox" secret when setting the `PLAID_SECRET` variable.
-For information the `PLAID_SANDBOX_REDIRECT_URI` variable, see [section](...).

 5. Finally, start the app: